akhenakh/drone-waiton/README.md

 # drone-waiton

-A drone plugin to wait on external hosts to be available, useful for CI when waiting on a service.
+A drone plugin to wait for external hosts to be available, useful for CI when waiting on a service.

 In this example pipeline, we spawn a redis service, ask waiton to test for redis avaibility, and then do our work in a task depending on waiton.